ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 - **Who?** The elves and whom they revolt against.
 I include the Claus family, upper, middle, and lower classes of elves, the misfits to the Claus mission, and the outsiders who are the Christmas present recipients.
 - **What?** A class struggle brews an Christmas elf trade union or revolution where I've chosen it to be against the big man in red, the Claus family, and the upper class elves, that is, the elves in top management and whom benefit the most from the current system that is the Claus community.
 - **When?** Unspecified.
 Lets have this occur after at least  a century or two of Christmas deliveries and be in early December, or an equivalent time prior to the winter solstice in your world's northern hemisphere.
 A dire time for any strike or revolution that could severely impact the year's Christmas delivery.
-- **Where?** At the "North Pole" in the Artic.
-I base it on the real world Artic, but feel free to adjust as necessary.
+- **Where?** At the "North Pole" in the Arctic.
+I base it on the real world Arctic, but feel free to adjust as necessary.
 This is a partially land locked ocean covered in [drift ice](https://en.wikipedia.org/wiki/Drift_ice), which makes it difficult to satisfy basic needs.
 A harsh environment where only the fittest survive.
 We primarily focus on the Santa's primary workshop and consider [the various locations](https://en.wikipedia.org/wiki/Santa_Claus#Home) where many modern day northern countries consider the North Pole or his workshop to reside.
 - **Why?**  Unspecified.
 This involves the crucial pieces that make sense of the revolution!
-I'll cover the main factions and charaters in play along with their motivations.
+I'll cover the main factions and characters in play along with their motivations.
 - **How?** Unspecified.
 Strike, revolt, or submit?
 Options detailed below, albeit ultimately determined by the players' actions!